MCQ on Electric Current

 Option d – Silver

-If two Coulomb of charge flows the cross-section of a conductor is one second, what will be the current flowing there?
+If 2 coulombs of charge pass through the cross-section of a conductor in one second, what will be the current?

 (a) Conducting copper coil